 In secondary school, friends started to move to different places or different schools.
-I walked to school everyday with my cousin.
+I walked to school every day with my cousin.
 In the afternoon, I rode my bicycle to the extra class.
 I like going to school but I wasn’t a very good learner.
 Secondary school was traumatic years of learning but also fun memory.

 About high school, I made quite a few close friends and we are still in contact.
 They are good people.
 My dad always brings me to school because I didn’t know how to drive a motorbike.
 I started to drive motorbikes when I was in grade 11.
 I only drove the motorbike to my extra class because my parents needed the motorbike for going to the market.
-I quitted the English course because things weren’t to much for me to focus.
+I quitted the English course because things were too much for me to focus.
 I wanted to focus only on Khmer because the diploma examination is coming.

 Fortunately, I finished high school.
 I was searching for a job right away.
 I got my first job at a private school.
 Things were complicated for me as I am new at work.
 Then I decided to look for another job.
 I finally got a job as a Kindergarten teacher at the NGO I studied at when I was very young.
 I was so happy with the job and learned so much from it.
 The school found a sponsor for my study, they paid for my university fee.
 I am so grateful for that.